Precise asymptotics: robust stochastic volatility models: Elements of Regularity Structures for Rough Volatility

 \subsection{``Stochastic'' Taylor remainder estimates via model norms}

-We need a variation of the rough path results \cite{aida2007semi, inahama2007asymptotic, inahama2008laplace, inahama2010stochastic} in the setting of regularity structures for rough volatility, as recalled in Appendix \ref{app:ERS} .
-Recall from \cite{bayer2017regularity} that there is a well-defined dilation $\delta_\eps$ acting on the relevant models.
-Formally, it is obtained by replacing reach occurance of $W, \bar W, \hat W$ with $\eps$ times that quantity.
+We need a variation of the rough path results \cite{aida2007semi, inahama2007asymptotic, inahama2008laplace, inahama2010stochastic} in the setting of regularity structures for rough volatility, as recalled in section \ref{subsec:rsrv}.
+Recall from \cite{bayer2019regularity} that there is a well-defined dilation $\delta_\eps$ acting on the relevant models.
+Formally, it is obtained by replacing each occurance of $W, \bar W, \hat W$ with $\eps$ times that quantity.
 As a consequence, dilation works well with homogenous model norms,

 The following theorem is purely deterministic.

 \begin{theorem}[Stochastic Taylor-like expansion] Let $f$ be a (sufficiently ) smooth function.
 Fix $\h \in H^1$ and $ \eps >0$.
 If $\WW$ is a model (as in the previous section), then so is $T_{\h} ( \delta_{\eps} \WW)$.
 The pathwise ``rough/model'' integral